IUCN Category:

 Conservation Efforts:

-Conservation efforts for African wild dogs focus on habitat protection, anti-poaching initiatives, and reducing human-wildlife conflict.
+Conservation efforts for African Wild Dogs focus on habitat protection, anti-poaching initiatives, and reducing human-wildlife conflict.
 Vaccination campaigns target diseases like rabies and distemper.
 Translocation and reintroduction programs aim to strengthen populations, and protected areas like national parks are crucial for preserving their dwindling numbers.

-The African Wild Dog, also known as the painted wolf, is a striking carnivore recognized for its distinctive mottled coat.
+The African Wild Dog, also known as the Painted Wolf, is a striking carnivore recognized for its distinctive mottled coat.

 Importance in Ecosystems